estruyf/vscode-front-matter/README.md

 **Version 2**

-In version two we released the new redesigned sidebar panel with improved SEO support.
+In version v2.0.0 we released the newly redesigned sidebar panel with improved SEO support.
+This extension makes it the only extension to manage your Markdown pages for your static sites in Visual Studio Code.

 <h2 id="table-of-contents">Table of Contents</h2>